-Meta Rolls Out Real-Time Translation Feature On WhatsApp
+Meta Rolls Out Real-Time Translation Feature on WhatsApp

+The translations will initially be available in six languages on Android devices and 19 languages on iPhones

-Washington: Meta Platforms on Tuesday said it is introducing a translation feature for its WhatsApp messaging service, aiming to ease cross‑language chats among its more than 3 billion users.
+Meta on Tuesday said it is introducing a translation feature for its WhatsApp messaging service, aiming to ease cross‑language chats among its more than 3 billion users.

 The translations will initially be available in six languages on Android devices and 19 languages on iPhones, with more languages to follow.